NukingDragons/hacknum-opus/README.md

-# Contributors
+# Hacknum-Opus

-Thank you for checking out our website!
 This project serves to be the culmination of all our knowledge regarding cybersecurity.
-See the [associated github page](https://github.com/nukingdragons/hacknum-opus).
+See the [associated website](https://bit-bandits.com).

 This project is led and maintained by:
 - [Sabrina Andersen (NukingDragons)](https://github.com/nukingdragons)